-From the day when a tweet set me reading about Endjin's approach to apprenticeships, I knew this role was something different from the usual junior developer positions.
-The website described a structured three year training programme, benefitting from the hard-won expertise of industry veterans – exactly what I was looking for to bridge the gap between student and skilled developer.
+From the day when a tweet set me reading about endjin's approach to apprenticeships, I knew this role was something different from the usual junior developer positions.
+The website described a structured three year training programme, benefiting from the hard-won expertise of industry veterans – exactly what I was looking for to bridge the gap between student and skilled developer.

 "It's more a 'The Apprentice' style apprenticeship, where you're being groomed for greatness, rather than a government-backed apprenticeship", says Howard.
 So I'll wear the Apprentice badge with pride, and some trepidation – and I'll be blogging my experiences.